-Liability for the actions of minors can always be a sticky issue.
+Parental liability for the actions of minors can always be a sticky issue.
 However, in certain scenarios, parents or guardians can be held liable for damage(s) caused by the actions of minors.
-The two most common scenarios where this issue comes up are auto accidents and vandalism claims.
+The two most common scenarios where the issue of parental responsibility comes up are auto accidents and vandalism claims.

-When a parent or guardian can be liable for any negligence and willful or wanton misconduct
+Parent or guardian liable for negligence and willful or wanton misconduct

 In the case of auto accidents, Ohio Revised Code 4507.07 requires that a minor who applies for a license or temporary license must have a parent or guardian cosign the minor’s license.
 The parent or guardian’s signature imputes liability of the minor for any negligence and willful or wanton misconduct on the parent or guardian.
 This imputed liability survives any attempted emancipation as well.
 The code section requires the cosigner of the minor’s license to surrender the physical license and request cancellation of the license.
 If the cosigner does not surrender the minor’s physical license and request cancellation of said license, the cosigner will remain liable for the negligence of the minor until the minor turns eighteen.

-When a parent or guardian can be liable for vandalism or criminal damages
+Parent or guardian liable for vandalism or criminal damages

 The second most common scenario involves vandalism or criminal damages by a minor.
 Ohio Revised Code 2307.70 imputes liability upon the parent or guardian of a minor for vandalism, desecration, or ethnic intimidation committed by the minor.
 This code section imposes a maximum penalty, upon the parent or guardian, of $15,000, plus costs.